RyuzakiiL23/gcc_checker/README.md

 📜 The GCC Checker is designed to help you spot GCC (GNU Compiler Collection) errors in your C code quickly.
 It provides real-time error checking, making it easier for you to maintain clean and error-free code.
 If you find it useful for your C projects, don't forget to give it a star ⭐!

+:seedling: Even though its working correctly, it's just a beta test for now we will keep iproving its functionalities, and making it updated.
+Don't forget to give this repo a star :star: if it helps in ur work. 😊

+## :loudspeaker: READ TILL THE END TO NOT MISS ANYTHING :loudspeaker:

 ## 🚀 Getting Started

 ### Installation